Emotional competence: History

 In 1999, Carolyn Saarni wrote a book named The Development of Emotional Competence.
-Saarni believes that emotional abilities are not innate, but are cultivated and developed through children's interactions with others, especially family members and peers.
-Saarni defines emotional capacity as the functional ability of humans to achieve goals after experiencing an emotion-eliciting encounter.
-She defines emotion as a component of self-efficacy, and she describes the use of emotions as a set of skills that lead to the development of emotional capacity.
+Saarni believed that emotional abilities are not innate, but are cultivated and developed through children's interactions with others, especially family members and peers.
+Saarni defined emotional capacity as the functional ability of humans to achieve goals after experiencing an emotion-eliciting encounter.
+She defined emotion as a component of self-efficacy, and she described the use of emotions as a set of skills that lead to the development of emotional capacity.